Comforting, healthy and delightfully easy, this Moroccan Spiced Pumpkin and Split Pea Soup is perfect for the cooler months.

 - water or reduced salt homemade vegetable stock

-- In a Crock-Pot or Medium-Sized Saucepan, heat the extra virgin olive oil.
-Cook the brown onion, garlic for approximately 3 minutes until the onion is transparent.
+- In a Stock-Pot heat the extra virgin olive oil.
+Cook the brown onion and garlic for approximately 3 minutes until the onion is transparent.

 - Add the cumin seeds, cayenne pepper and ginger to the pot.
 Cook for 1 minute until fragrant.

-- Include the carrots, butternut pumpkin and yellow split peas in the pot and stir the vegetables so are well coated with the spices.
+- Include the carrots, butternut pumpkin and yellow split peas in the pot.
+Stir the vegetables so are well-coated in the spices.

 - Add the cinnamon stick, salt and enough water to lightly cover the vegetables.
 Bring to the boil, then simmer for approximately 50 minutes until the split peas are tender.

 - Set aside to cool.
-Carefully remove the cinnamon stick.
-Blend in batches until the soup is smooth.
+Carefully remove the cinnamon stick so you don't get burnt.
+Once removed, blend the soup in batches until the soup is smooth.

 - Serve among bowls and top with your favourite garnish.
 Bon Appétit! 🙂